OOPSpam/blog/_posts/2024-07-26-ways-to-stop-spam.md

 There are services such as [Spamhaus](https://www.spamhaus.org/) that keep a list of known spammer IPs.
 Spammers change their IPs often to avoid being blocked.
 However, blocking based on an IP is still a powerful way to block spam that is because a wide range of websites reports these IPs to these services.

 At OOPSpam, we receive thousands of spammer IPs every day.
 From our experience, over 60% of spam are detected solely based on IP.
-That being said relying entirely on an IP-based filtering may not be the best protection.
+That being said relying entirely on an IP-based filtering may not be the best [spam protection](https://www.oopspam.com/blog/the-importance-of-spam-protection-for-lead-generation).

 > 🎯 Keep in mind that some legitimate users may use VPNs or proxies which tend to be used by spammers as well.
 That is why you may unintentionally restrict legitimate visitors.